3.1.10 arrays

 Because arrays are mutable, equality is not straightforward.
 Learn more at equality.

-Creates an Array with the given elements.
+Constructs an Array with the given elements.
 Note that Arrays are mutable, so comparisons using == (the operator for equal-always) will only return true on Arrays when they are also identical, regardless of their contents.
-To compare the elements, use equal-now/=~, and test with is=~.
+To compare the elements use equal-now/=~, and test using is=~.

-check: a = [array: 1, 2, 3] a is a a is== a [array: 1, 2, 3] is=~ [array: 1, 2, 3] [array: 1, 2, 3] is-not== [array: 1, 2, 3] [array: 1, 2, 3] is-not [array: 1, 2, 3] end
+import arrays as A check: a = [A.array: 1, 2, 3] a is a a is== a [A.array: 1, 2, 3] is=~ [A.array: 1, 2, 3] [A.array: 1, 2, 3] is-not== [A.array: 1, 2, 3] [A.array: 1, 2, 3] is-not [A.array: 1, 2, 3] end

 Constructs an Array of length count, where every element is the value given as value.